ffbeast/ffbeast.github.io/docs/en/wheel_contribute.md

 **You can say your "thanks" there by donating on project development.**
 **It will let me know, that my work is important, and motivate me for further development!**

+In case of providing **Device ID** each donation will be rewarded with small gift in form of **Serial Key** for **unlocking extended functionality**.
+Extended functionality is not critical for building a wheel, it just gives possibility to change some extra non critical settings and connect additional buttons/axis directly to ODrive.

 <div style="display: flex; flex-direction: row; align-items: center; justify-content: center;">
  <div>
 <form action="https://www.paypal.com/donate" method="post" target="_top">